hasan-maruf220/pdf-and-doc-converter-telegram-bot-/README.md

 Bash

 python bot.py
-🛠 How to Use
+How to Use
 Open your bot in Telegram and press /start.

 Select the conversion mode from the buttons:

-PDF ➡️ Word
+PDF to Word

-Word ➡️ PDF
+Word to PDF

 Upload the document you wish to convert.

 Wait a few seconds, and the bot will send you the converted file!

-📦 Libraries Used
+Libraries Used
 python-telegram-bot - The framework for the Telegram interface.

 pdf2docx - Handles the extraction of layout and text from PDF to Word.

 docx2pdf - Automates Microsoft Word to export DOCX as PDF.

-⚠️ Important Notes
+Important Notes
 OCR: This bot does not support OCR.
 If the PDF is a scanned image, the Word output will contain images rather than editable text.

 Word to PDF Requirement: The docx2pdf library requires Microsoft Word to be installed on the machine running the script.
 It will not work on headless Linux servers without extra configuration (like LibreOffice).

-📜 License
+License
 This project is open-source.
 Feel free to modify and distribute as needed.